 IMPORTANT Our Haute Route Ventoux package DOES NOT INCLUDE include race entry.
-This can be purchased through the Haute Route website here.
+This can be purchased through the Haute Route website here.or directly through us.
+Please enquire when booking the trip.

 La Fuga is excited to announce we will continue our support of the Haute Route series across Europe.
-The organisers of the Haute Route expanded their range of events to include the inaugural Haute Route Ventoux in 2017.
-It was a great success and La Fuga supported an excellent trip to this beautiful area.
-We will return again in 2019 to offer riders this excellent end of season event.
+The organisers of the Haute Route expanded their range of events and teh Haute Route Ventoux remains a true favourite end of season event.
+It is a great success and La Fuga supported excellent trips to this beautiful area in previous years.
+We will return again in 2020 to offer riders a superb end of season event.

 Designed to be shorter and more accessible this three day event will be based in the French Provencal town of Bédoin and include two road stages and one time trial stage.
 Of course Mont Ventoux will remain an ever present feature looming and intimidating in the background.